How To Open A

 Species of oyster mushroom will often have thicker and more visible mycelium in comparison to lion’s mane which will produce a layer of fine translucent mycelium.

-How To Open A Mushroom Grow Kit
+Different Ways To Open A Grow Kit

 The mushroom grow kit needs to be opened to expose the substrate to fresh air.
 The presence of fresh air will trigger the formation of primordia which grow into mushrooms.